 What are our objectives?

-When Boreal Partners in Flight was first formed in November 1991, we were concerned with the downward trend in populations in other parts of the continent, and realized that we knew little about the landbirds that breed in boreal regions.
+When Boreal Partners in Flight was first formed in November 1991, we were concerned with the downward trend in populations in other parts of the continent and realized that we knew little about the landbirds that breed in boreal regions.
 We decided to combine our efforts to determine the status of northern bird populations.
-Our main objectives are to:

-- establish statewide bird inventory and monitoring programs,
+- Establish statewide bird inventory and monitoring programs

-- conduct research on factors affecting the status of northern populations,
+- Conduct research on factors affecting the status of northern populations

-- provide information about birds to land managers in Alaska,
+- Provide information about birds to land managers in Alaska

-- share information about our birds with people who live where our birds migrate and winter.
+- Share information about our birds with people who live where our birds migrate and winter

 How are we organized?

 Boreal Partners in Flight meets as a statewide group once a year, usually in early December.
 At our annual meeting we discuss what progress we've made during the past year and decide what new projects to work on during the upcoming year.
 We elect a Chair who serves for two years to lead the efforts of the group and represent us at regional and national meetings.
-Within the state we are organized into five Bird Conservation Regions (BCR): Aleutian and Bering Sea Islands (BCR 1), Western Alaska (BCR 2), Arctic Plains and Mountains (BCR 3), Northwestern Interior Forest (BCR 4), and Northern Pacific Rainforest (BCR 5).
-Each biogeographic region has a Chair who leads the efforts within that part of the state during the year.
-We also have Committee Chairs to coordinate different statewide programs for monitoring, research, and education.

 Membership is completely voluntary, and there is no funding directly associated with Boreal Partners in Flight.
-Members simply combine their efforts and resources to accomplish common goals that lead to conservation of northern bird populations.
+Members simply combine their efforts and resources to accomplish common goals that lead to conservation of northern bird populations

 Boreal Partners in Flight Terms of Reference - November 2013